Maria Fernanda Paes de Barros takes us to a Xingu village where she partakes of the moitará exchange to commission work for her furniture.

 Every trip I make is a deep dive into the life of artisans, in the daily lives of communities.
 They are doors that open and show their essences, in an endless exchange of knowledge and stories, of smiles and looks, which share dreams and lives.
 This exchange is what moves me, it is where I learn a lot and I leave a lot of myself too, building a bond that unites us forever.
 With each dive I go deeper also inside me and, with each return to the surface, I feel like I am reborn, purer, stronger, more me.

-Design and art are transformation tools.
+Design and art are transformational tools.
 They not only transform materials into form, function, and beauty, they transform lives.
 With this feeling I keep travelling and carefully writing stories with many hands, translated into pieces of furniture and works of art that win the world and take with them the Brazilian traditions and the lives of people who struggle to continue feeding their families.

 About Maria Fernanda Paes de Barros